Rainbow extravaganza in Washington Monday night heralds cooler weather pattern (Photos)

 Before long, the eastern sky transformed into a dark, stormy canvas upon which the sun painted a brilliant double rainbow.
 The primary bow was a “supernumerary bow,” meaning it had several faint repetitions of color on its inner edge where different rays of light exited raindrops in slightly different directions.

 Rainbows always form 42 degrees outward from the antisolar point because of how raindrops refract, or bend, sunlight.
-That’s the point opposite the sun, explaining why you have to have your back to the sun to view a rainbow.
+That is the point opposite the sun, explaining why you have to have your back to the sun to view a rainbow.

 In the above video, one may also notice that the clear air inside the rainbow is much brighter than the dark sky between the primary rainbow and the secondary arc.
 That’s Alexander’s dark band, a product of raindrops in that area unable to beam light toward you.